 On The Nightstand

-Suggested resources to enhance your understanding of early human life as well as your faith journey.
+Suggested resources to enhance your understanding of issues pertaining to early human life.
 Click on the image for help accessing the work.

 Embryo.
 A Defense of Human Life.
 Chapter 2: The Facts of Embryology.